 Director: Marianne Raimondo

-Faculty: Associate Professors Raimondo, Connolly; Assistant Professor Rampa
+Faculty: Associate Professors Raimondo, Connolly, Rampa

 The M.S. in Health Care Administration (HCA) focuses on the organization, financing and management of health care organizations and the delivery of health care services in the United States.
 The program will prepare students for management careers in health care in the private and public sectors, including careers in public health, hospitals, long-term care, home/community-based care and health insurance.
 The program is also appropriate for those seeking positions in health policy.
 The curriculum focuses on leadership, performance improvement, organizational theory/behavior, health care finance and law.